ABOUT THE FUND

 This system strips people who are poor of their presumption of innocence and causes great economic and psychological harm to them and their families.
 Justice is being denied in this way to thousands of people every year in Philadelphia.

-- Research shows that just three days in jail makes people more likely to lose their jobs and housing, separate from their families, and commit crimes in the future.
+Research shows that just three days in jail makes people more likely to lose their jobs and housing, be separated from their families, and commit crimes in the future.

-- In Philadelphia, more than 70 percent of the 6,870 inmates detained in the city’s jails have not been convicted; they are merely awaiting trial.
-Detaining this population amounts to roughly $126 million in annual costs to the City of Philadelphia.
+In Philadelphia, more than 70% of the 5,198 inmates detained in the city’s jails as of May 31, 2018 have not been convicted; they are merely awaiting trial.
+The annual cost of detaining the jail population has, in previous years, amounted to roughly $126 million to the City of Philadelphia.

 The goal of the Philadelphia Bail Fund is to eliminate money bail in Philadelphia.
 Ending the injustice of money bail requires shifting Philadelphia’s bail system from one that is based on wealth to a fairer and more effective system based on a presumption of release before trial, except in the most exceptional circumstances.